carla-simulator/carla/Docs/tuto_A_map_creation.md

 ```sh
 python docker_utils.py
 ```
---> Where is the image generated?

 __2. Run the script to bake the map.__ In the same folder, `~/carla/Util/Docker`.
 This script will connect with the Docker image previously created, and bake the map.
 ```sh
 python docker_tools.py --input ~/assets_to_convert --output ~/path_for_output_assets
 ```

---> What to do now?
-Move all of the output to Content/Carla/Maps?

 ---
 ## B- RoadRunner plugin import